The Frustrations Of Being An Emerging Deep Male Voice Over Talent

 Let’s start adding it up, shall we?

-- Depending on your needs, it could be little money to somewhat expensive.
-For example, if you have a large closet and can fit into a space where you’re surrounded by blankets and clothes and things of that sort, well then your cost is zero dollars.
+• Depending on your needs, it could be little money to somewhat expensive.
+For example, your cost is zero if you have a large closet and can fit into the space.
+If you’re surrounded by blankets and clothes and things of that sort, well then your cost is zero dollars.

-- If however, that is not a luxury you have, you’ll have to spend some money treating your space.
+• If however, that is not a luxury you have, you’ll have to spend some money treating your space.
 The amount you spend will depend on the space but it can get quite expensive.
-Certainly when you look up professional panels, sound deadening blankets, and things of that sort.
-You’ll be north of $100 in the snap of your fingers.
+When you look up professional panels, sound deadening blankets, and things of that sort, you’ll be north of $100 in the snap of the fingers.

-- This is probably the cheapest thing you’ll do when entering the profession.
+• This is likely the cheapest thing you’ll do when entering the profession.

 Compiling your voice over equipment = $840 – $7,400+

 I am taking the middle road.
-I found a more cost-effective microphone that compares very favorably with one of the more famous VO microphones.
+I found a more cost-effective microphone.
+It fits my deep male voice over that compares very favorably with one of the more famous VO microphones.
 So, I was able to have great sound quality while still saving almost $1,000.

 Since I was able to save money on the microphone, I splurged on the Apollo Arrow, which was $500

 I chose to buy a new MacBook Pro that I could dedicate to VO work because I’m in it for the long haul.
 The stubborn journey, if you will.
 I knew it would be important to have a dedicated computer used ONLY for VO.
 Nothing else.
 So that it would work efficiently and as needed.
-Piling a lot of extra programs on your work computer is a recipe for a computer to become unreliable eventually.
+Piling extra programs onto your work computer is a recipe for an unreliable computer.
 You can’t have that when you’re on a time schedule many times.

 Voice Over Effects Stack = $400+

 Alright, we have our space in order and we have our equipment up and running.
 But can you make your space and your voice sound ideal to give you that edge in your auditions?
 The answer is, “Probably.”
-You can do this by getting in touch with folks like Tim Tippets at VO Tech Guru to log into your computer over Zoom and tweak the EQ and the settings, he’ll recommend a couple of programs to get that will make all the difference in the world for you, and he’ll create an effects stack for you.
-When you record an audition, you run the effects stack on it, then normalize it to -3 dB, and then submit it rather than submitting a dry recording.
+You can do this by getting in touch with folks like Tim Tippets at VO Tech Guru to log into your computer.
+He logs in over Zoom and can tweak the EQ and the settings.
+He’ll recommend a couple of programs for purchase that will make all the difference in the world for you.
+Then he’ll create an effects stack for you.
+When you record an audition, you run the effects stack on it.
+After that, then normalize it to -3 dB, and then submit it rather than submitting a dry recording.

 Guys like Tim are about $200 or so but the programs you need will run an additional $200 or so.
-Every time you switch your room up or your microphone, you’ll want to pay guys like Tim another $200 to get you all set up and optimized again.
+Every time you switch your room up or get a new microphone, you’ll want to pay guys like Tim another $200.
+That way they can get you all set up and optimized again.

 Voice Actor Business Cards = $25 – $50